 Never Stop Marketing

 You may have noticed that even the most profitable corporations are still doing marketing.
-If anything, it is even more intense than that for the brands that are yet to establish themselves in the market.
-That does not happen just because the businesses can afford to; it is because they understand the importance of remaining relevant and in the minds of the consumers.
+And that’s not just because they can afford to; it’s because they understand the importance of remaining relevant and in the minds of the consumers.

 Analyze Your Compensation